ctrl-bers/CAP.AI/README.md

 ### Description
 <div align="justify">

 **Capstone Assistant Powered By AI (CAP.AI)** is an AI-powered web application that creates personalized capstone project ideas based on your selected industry and project type.
-With a single click, it returns a complete project title, description, estimated duration, difficulty level, and recommended tech stack — all generated in real time using AI.
+With a single click, it returns a complete project title, description, estimated duration, difficulty level, and recommended tech stack to all generated in real time using AI.

 > 📝 **Perfect for students, instructors, and project advisers who need instant, relevant, and creative capstone project ideas.**